 Who wants to live in a country brimming with dozens and dozens of ethnicities?
 You might be thinking of the cities in the United States of America (USA), close, but not quite.
-We’re talking about a country here that could just as well be another land of opportunities.
-Particularly, we will zoom our lenses to one of its provinces, a vibrant setting where classic art and modern living mingle elegantly.
+We’re talking about a country where that could just as well be another land of opportunities.
+Notably, we will zoom our lenses to one of its provinces, a vibrant setting where classic art and modern living mingle elegantly.
 A place where aside from English, another language predominates – Bon Apetit!
 Merci!
 Mademoiselle!
 Yes, we’re talking about the sultry language of Coco Chanel and Louis Vitton – French.
-But not in France, mind you, but in Canada Quebec, Canada.
+But not in France, mind you, but in Canada, Quebec, Canada.

-Canada in relation to Immigration
+Canada with concerning to Immigration

 - First, by supporting economic activity as consumers and suppliers

 - Second, by contributing to the labor force, considering that most immigrants are young and have many more working years ahead of them.
 The government ensures this by setting eligibility criteria that give higher points to potential immigrants with younger age ranges.